TensorNetwork/tensornetwork.org/src/about/index.md

 ### About the Tensor Network

-The Tensor Network is intended to be an open-source review article focused on tensor network algorithms, applications, and software.
+The Tensor Network is an
+open-source review article focused on tensor network algorithms, applications, and software.

-Tensor networks are already a well developed subject, but many key advances appear in appendices of specialized papers or in little-known preprints, typically using domain-specific terminology and notation.
+Tensor networks are a well developed subject, but many key advances appear in appendices of specialized papers or obscure preprints, using domain-specific terminology and notation.
-Excellent review articles have been written to synthesize the tensor network literature, but these articles have the drawback of being static and representing the perspective of one group of authors.
+There are excellent review articles which synthesize the tensor network literature, but which also have the drawback of being static and representing the perspective of one group of authors.

 Every page of this website is editable, but it is not a wiki per se.